jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 2. **Step-by-Step**: Use Up/Down buttons to navigate through steps
 3. **Menu Navigation**: Use Right/Left to quickly switch between different autons
 4. **Timing**: Remember to press Right within 5 seconds of program startup
-5. **Safety**: Driver control is disabled during auton execution for safety
+5. **Safety**: Driver control can abort the auton execution at any time
 6. **Step Control**: Each auton can have different numbers of steps
 7. **Visual Feedback**: Controller screen shows current step and auton selection